 Update Nov 5th.
 I don't want to end anything on a bum note so let me get this part out of the way here.
 Chris contacts me to say he opened up the OL Conquerer package I forwarded onto him.
 Remember, I never opened it when it came back from the UK, I had agreed a new deal and just shipped it to Artisan in the same box I'd received from the UK one afternoon.
 Well, what do you know...OL had failed to pack the counterweight or anti-skating loop, or the mounting nut and washer.
 Naturally Chris asked if I had them.
 Of course, you'd hardly think a company affecting an in-warranty repair of a faulty tonearm would fail to send these on, so presumably they never had them, right?
 Except they did.
 I shipped the whole arm back the way it came to me.
 Oops, OL strikes again.
 Let's just imagine for a minute what I would be saying here if I had decided to accept the 'repaired' item and tried to install it, only to find they had failed to ship the full arm back to me.
 Bullet dodged, for this owner and trust me, for Origin Live.
-Get with it Mr Baker, your company is really not delivering the goods, despite what your friends in the UK press might say.
-That's it, no more from me on that company and its 'award winning' products.
+Get with it Mr Baker, your company is not delivering the goods, despite what your friends in the UK press might say my experience as a customer of yours has been an unmitigated disaster.
+That's it, I'm through with anything Origin Live, no more from me on that company and its 'award winning' products.
 Proceed with caution those of you who are in the market for a tonearm.
+Never again for me.

 Far more positive is the fact that I've now installed a wonderful Ikeda 407 tonearm.
 It arrived 3 weeks after ordering, beautifully packaged in its own wooden case as shown here.

 Of course, packaging comes extra but the fit, finish, and experience of opening suggest quality from the start.
 Even the support material in the lid fits so closely that you are taken aback by the presentation.
-Even the SME V seems casually presented in comparison.
+My prior reference for fit and finish, the SME V, seems almost casually presented in comparison.

 Now the instructions are another matter, especially when it comes to setting up the anti-skate mechanism, thing of beauty that is it is in its own right, but somehow, the journey remains enjoyable when you feel the solidity and admire the finish of the tonearm in all its glory.